 What is a “Negro Wench?”

-Nehemiah Dunham used that phraseology in a legal document–his 1801 will–to refer to one of his slaves.
+A “Negro Wench,” — to my 21st century ears, the phrase sounds derogatory and demeaning.
+Yet in 1801, my family ancestor Nehemiah Dunham used the phrase in a legal document to refer to one of his slaves.
 That made me curious.
-What exactly did he mean when he used the phrase?
+What exactly did he mean?

+It wasn’t a big leap for early Americans to tack on the racial identifier “negro” to describe female slaves.
 The “Negro wench” phraseology appears to have been common in the 18th and 19th centuries, including in New Jersey and Pennsylvania.
-See, e.g., Mary Domciz, “African American Labor in the 18th Century, ” in Woven with Words: A Collection of African American History in Berks County, edited by Dr. Laurie Grobman & Dr. Gary Kunkelman (Penn.
-St. Berks 2006) (quoting two late 18th-century advertisements in the Pennsylvania Gazette newspaper offering negro/negroe wenches for sale).
-Another example is found in the New Jersey Bureau of Labor’s 1886 report to the New Jersey Legislature, in which the Bureau described New Jersey slavery at the 1804 passage of the Gradual Abolition Act.
+For example, in Mary Domciz’s 2006 work, she quotes two late 18th-century advertisements in the Pennsylvania Gazette newspaper offering negro/negroe wenches for sale.
+Mary Domciz, “African American Labor in the 18th Century, ” in Woven with Words: A Collection of African American History in Berks County, edited by Dr. Laurie Grobman & Dr. Gary Kunkelman (Penn.
+St. Berks 2006).
+Another example is found in the New Jersey Bureau of Labor’s 1886 report to the New Jersey Legislature, which describes New Jersey slavery at the 1804 passage of the Gradual Abolition Act.
 According to the report, at “this time and long afterwards, the local papers were full of advertisements, closing with the stereotyped direction, ‘for terms apply to the printer’ [editor], and announcing ‘for sale’ . . . ‘a likely negro Wench twenty-ﬁve years of age.’ . . .
 Nor was it less common for the sheriff, who had levied on a judgment debtor’s property, to make a return like the following: ‘By virtue of the within writ I have seized and taken a Wench named Rachel, two beddings, one cow.'”
 Report of the Bureau of Statistics of Labor and Industries contained in Vol. II Documents of the One Hundred and Tenth Legislature of the State of New Jersey and the Forty-First Under the New Constitution Documents 10 to 23, Inclusive, at 259 (Courier Publ’g Assn.
 1886) (citations omitted).

 - Age 15 Years Old.
 The Pennsylvania Gazette (Philadelphia, B. Franklin ed.) at 4 (Nov.
 17, 1731) “has had Small-pox”